PdxCodeGuild/Full-Stack-Day-Class/notes/py.md

 Once you've installed Python, you should be able to run Python source files.

-On OS X, you will have to run `python3`.
-On Windows, you can run plain `python`.

 ```bash
 ~ $ python -V
 Python 3.5.1
 ```

-In these notes, I'll always call the Python command `python`, but remember to use `python3` if necessary.

 Also check that you can run PIP.